muriloasouza/Doutorado/README.md

 2 - Flower_Multiclass.txt: This problem involves predicting the species of iris flower given measures of the flower.

 3 - House_Regression.txt: This problem involves predicting house value based on properties of the house and neighborhood.

+4 - Car_Prediction.txt: This problem involves predicting the number of car sales per month.